 Restaurants in Milan

 Milan is almost as famous for its cuisine as for its fashion scene, and foodies will be in paradise in this city.
 Milan's restaurants serve everything from traditional local fare to exotic international cuisine.
-However, the city is known to be less keen on pasta than the rest of Italy and although there are still sumptuous pasta dishes available there are also more rice-based dishes than the uninitiated might expect.
-Classic Italian dishes include the usual pastas and pizzas, as well as salumi friuliani (cured meats), risottos and excellent seafood.
+But the city is known to be less keen on pasta than the rest of Italy, instead focusing more on rice-based dishes.
+Classic Italian dishes include the usual pastas and pizzas, as well as salumi friulani (cured meats), risottos and excellent seafood.

-Many traditional Milanese restaurants and trattorias (casual Italian eateries) can be found in the Brera, Navigli and city-centre areas.
+Many traditional Milanese restaurants and trattorias (casual Italian eateries) can be found in the Brera, Navigli and city-centre.
 For good pizza when eating out in Milan, try one of the restaurants on Via Palermo.
 Porta Venezia, Via Victor Hugo and Via Manzoni have more international options, serving Mediterranean, Asian and fusion cuisine.

-While there will always be a number of Milan restaurants open to diners, it is best to call ahead for reservations if you are visiting one of the more popular restaurants.
+While there will always be a number of Milan restaurants open to diners, it's best to call ahead for reservations if you are visiting one of the more popular restaurants.
 Some establishments add a service charge to the bill and if not, a 10 percent gratuity is an acceptable tip.
-Dining out in Milan can be expensive, but it is extremely rewarding to the palette.
+Dining out in Milan can be expensive, but it's extremely rewarding to the palette.

 With small tables dotted along the banks of a canal, this trattoria serves simple, hearty and unfussy fare.
-Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called salumi friuliani, from the region famous for the most delicate prosciutto in Italy and the minestrone soup is to-die-for.
+Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called salumi friulani, from the region famous for the most delicate prosciutto in Italy.
 Other favourites are Triestino sarde in saor (vinegar-kissed fried sardines) and for the carnivores, the manzo in salsa verde (beef in a herb sauce).
 Closed Sundays for dinner.
 Reservations recommended.

 Address: Ripa di Porta Ticinese 23